imrankhan964/errors-and-functions/README.md

 ## Overview

 This Solidity smart contract, named LibraryContract, is designed to manage a simple library membership system where users can join the library, check out books, and inquire about their membership status.
-The contract employs the Ethereum blockchain to ensure transparency and security in library operations.

 ## Features